Keyboard shortcuts

 }

-Free functions that take or return the enum pass the handle across the boundary; on the WeaveFFI companion they are shapes_describe(shape: Shape): String and shapes_scale(shape: Shape, factor: Double): Shape:
+Free functions that take or return the enum pass the handle across the boundary; on the WeaveFFI companion they are describe(shape: Shape): String and scale(shape: Shape, factor: Double): Shape:

 Shape.circle(2.0).use { c ->